OpenMined/PySyft/README.md

 **Network-based data-centric FL**

-Many times you will wat to use a Network to allow multiple Nodes to be connected together.
+Many times you would want to use a Network to allow multiple Nodes to be connected together.
 As a data owner, it's not strictly necessary to own and operate mulitple Nodes.
 PyGrid doesn't prescribe one way to organize Nodes and Networks, but we expose these applications to allow you and various related stakeholders to make the correct decision about your infrastructure needs.

 ![Network-based DCFL](https://github.com/OpenMined/PyGrid/blob/dev/assets/DCFL-network.png?raw=true)